RobTillaart/AtomicWeight/README.md

 - parameters element should be less than \_size
   - user responsibility
 - more information?
+  - will not handle isotopes (too much memory needed)
   - database needed
 - Electron bands
   - K L M etc?